singularityhub/container-tree/README.md

   'Image': '/tmp/tmp.qXbcpKCWxg/c2f46186d20ce41a1e1cad7b362ad9f6a5b679cd6535e865c4170cc93f4501a4.tar'}]
 ```

-We are only interested in the list under "Analysis."
+We are only interested in the list under "Analysis," and the kind of analysis
+might be File, Apt, or Pip.
+It's unlikely that you'll instantiate a ContainerDiffTree,
+but you might instantiate a ContainerFileTree or ContainerPipTree.

 ## Examples

-### Create a Container Tree
+### Create a Container File Tree

 These examples are also provided in the [examples](examples) folder.
 For this first example, we will be using the [Container API](https://singularityhub.github.io/api/)